gmendonca/xy-inc/README.md

 # Zup App Backend Project

-This project aims to build a RESTful API with Java and Web Application to communicate with it.
+This project aims to build a RESTful API with Java and a Web Application to communicate with it.

 ## Architecture